OFD5/OFD5/README.md

 # My Goal
-As a dedicated Cyber Security Researcher, I am driven by a relentless curiosity to uncover vulnerabilities and develop robust solutions that safeguard digital landscapes.
+As a dedicated Cyber Security Researcher and Software Developer, I am driven by a relentless curiosity to uncover vulnerabilities and develop robust solutions that safeguard digital landscapes.
 With a background in Forensics, I thrive on the ever-evolving challenges posed by the cyber realm.

 🌐 Expertise:
 - Proficient in identifying and exploiting security flaws across diverse systems and networks.